floorschipper/thesisfloor/README.md

 # Thesis
-This repository contains all the code used for the computations in the MSc thesis *placeholder*.
+This repository contains all the code used for the computations in the MSc thesis *Kontsevich (micro)graph invariants in the geometry of Nambu-Poisson brackets: their nature and constraints*.

 # Requirements
 Execution of the code requires the following: